You are viewing a story from harrypotterfanfiction.com

 He laughed and wrapped his arms around my waist, squeezing tightly.
 “You’re welcome,” he replied.
 “I’m just glad you like it.”
 I inhaled deeply (and creepily), breathing in that spicy, citrusy scent of him that I loved, not wanting to let go.
 Just then, I heard a strange clicking noise behind me and felt Al tense up.
 “What was that?” he murmured as he pulled away from me.

 Before I could respond, James chose that moment to sneak up behind Al and pounce on his back, bringing the pair of them tumbling to the ground.
 James laughed maniacally as Al wrestled against him.
 “Geroff!”
 They were mid-tussle when I heard the clicking sounds again.
 I spun round in time to see a tall, thin figure dashing behind a tree approximately ten metres away.

 “What the actual fuck?”
 I squinted my eyes, taking a step in that direction.

 “What are you staring at?”
 I jumped as Freddie appeared beside me, a quizzical expression on his face as he glanced from me to the tree and back again.
-I could hear Al and James still grunting behind me as I explained the strange clicking noises and the person who was now hiding behind the tree.
+I could hear Al and James still grunting and giggling like loons behind me as I explained the strange clicking noises and the person who was now hiding behind the tree.
 Freddie’s brow furrowed as he gently pushed me backward.
 “Stay here,” he ordered quietly.

 Freddie tiptoed toward the large oak.
 He wasn’t any more than a couple of metres away when I heard the loud snap of a twig being crushed beneath his trainers, followed quickly by the unmistakable crack of someone Apparating away.
-I ignored Freddie’s warning and ran over to him.
+I ignored Freddie’s previous warning and ran over to him.
 We peeked behind the tree together.
 Nothing.